-\textbf{Evaluating scientific reasoning in NLP:} Scientific reasoning has emerged as a critical frontier in NLP, particularly in tasks requiring multi-hop inference, evidence synthesis, and structured decision-making.
-Benchmarks such as SciFact~\cite{wadden2020scifact} and EntailmentBank~\cite{dalvi2021entailmentbank} evaluate scientific claim verification and multi-step reasoning over textual evidence.
-Prompting techniques like Chain-of-Thought~\cite{wei2022chain} and ReAct~\cite{yao2023react}, as well as retrieval-augmented generation (RAG)~\cite{ziletti2024rag}, have demonstrated improved performance on multi-step reasoning tasks in both general and biomedical settings.
-More recent efforts have extended evaluation to structured scientific data, such as TabularBench~\cite{wang2025tabular}, Hierarchography~\cite{gao2025hierarchography}, and SQL-RL~\cite{ma2025sqlr1}, which assess LLM reasoning over tables, ontologies, and relational programs.
+\textbf{Evaluating scientific reasoning in NLP.} Scientific reasoning has emerged as a critical frontier in NLP for tasks requiring multi-hop inference, evidence synthesis, and structured decision-making.
+Benchmarks such as SciFact~\citep{wadden2020scifact} and EntailmentBank~\citep{dalvi2021entailmentbank} evaluate scientific claim verification and multi-step reasoning over textual evidence.
+Prompting techniques like Chain-of-Thought~\citep{wei2022chain} and ReAct~\citep{yao2023react} have demonstrated improved performance on multi-step reasoning tasks in both general and biomedical settings.
+More recent efforts have extended evaluation to structured data, such as SQL-R1~\citep{ma2025sqlr1} and Hierarchography~\citep{gao2025sciencehierarchy}, which assess LLM reasoning over tables, ontologies, and relational programs.
 Despite these advances, critical challenges remain in aligning model reasoning with biomedical standards of rigor, safety, and explainability. \name{} addresses this gap by evaluating models on their ability to infer and operationalize scientific reasoning, including statistical thresholds, ontology resolution, and complex filtering, in text-to-SQL generation over large-scale biomedical knowledge bases.

-To our knowledge, \name{} is the first benchmark to isolate and rigorously evaluate scientific reasoning in SQL generation within the biomedical domain.
-By surfacing domain knowledge and inference requirements that go beyond schema matching, \name{} complements recent efforts to move beyond surface-level parsing and aligns with broader interest in reasoning-aware LLMs.
+\textbf{Benchmark comparison.} We compare \name{} to several recent text-to-SQL benchmarks in Table~\ref{tab:sql_benchmarks}.
+BiomedSQL is unique in four ways: (1) it contains the largest number of question/SQL/answer triples, (2) it features some of the longest average SQL queries (second only to EHRSQL), (3) it explicitly targets scientific reasoning rather than schema translation, and (4) it evaluates both the generated SQL and the model's natural language response.
+BiomedSQL is also the only biomedical domain-specific benchmark that tests the model's ability to utilize knowledge outside of the scope of the schema itself.
+Additionally, it is the only benchmark using BigQuery, a cloud-native SQL dialect, thus further simulating deployment-relevant environments.